nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4. The application should be able to display the result of the query in less than 5 seconds.
 5. The application should run primarily on commandline-like interface.
 6. The application should be able to work offline.
-7. The application should work on a computer running Windows 7 or later with Java 8 installed.
-8. The application should ship with regression testing available.
+7. The application should ship with regression testing available.
-9. The application should be able to handle both tasks and events as the same concept.
+8. The application should be able to handle both tasks and events as the same concept.
-10. The source code should be well-documented and ready to be continued by someone else.
+9. The source code should be well-documented and ready to be continued by someone else.
-11. The application should allow users to undo up to at least 10 most recent commands.
+10. The application should allow users to undo up to at least 10 most recent commands.
-12. The application should be usable straight away, without requiring any installation.
+11. The application should be usable straight away, without requiring any installation.
-13. The application should allow users to change the stored data location.
+12. The application should allow users to change the stored data location.
-14. Version control should be used during development of product.
+13. Version control should be used during development of product.
-15. The application should provide help when the user enters an invalid command.
+14. The application should provide help when the user enters an invalid command.
-16. The data storage file should be in a human-readable and editable format.
+15. The data storage file should be in a human-readable and editable format.

 ## Appendix D : Glossary